laurenchen0631/English-Learning/category/common_tranisition.md

 	- He must have taken the book since it isn't here.
 	- Since it is so hot, let's go swimming.
 	- Don't do it just because you can.
+	- Inasmuch as you are their commanding officer, you are responsible for the behaviour of these men.
+	- A most unusual astronomer inasmuch as he was deaf mute
-+ on account of == due to == by reason of == because of 因為/歸因
++ on account of == due to == by reason of == because of == for the reason that 因為/歸因
 	- On account of holiday our store will be closed tomorrow.
 	- We delayed our departure on account of the bad weather.
 	- he had to withdraw due to a knee injury
 	- his death was not due to any lack of care
 	- He was found not guilty by reason of insanity.
 	- they moved here because of the baby
-+ **inasmuch as** 由於
-	- Inasmuch as you are their commanding officer, you are responsible for the behaviour of these men.
-	- A most unusual astronomer inasmuch as he was deaf mute
 + considering (that) == seeing (that) == given (the fact that) 考慮到/鑒於
 	- Considering he has only been learning English a year he speaks it very well.
 	- We may as well go to the concert, seeing as we've already paid for the tickets.